About The Edinburgh Royal Ticket:

 3 Royal Attractions:

-Your tickets for these attractions will be issued separately by the bus tour staff on Waverley Bridge.
+Your tickets for these attractions will be issued separately from the bus tour pass.
+This lets you visit them outwith the 48-hour validity period.

 - 1 April - 30 September: 09:30 to 18:00.